 Hart recommends inviting customers with positive experiences, such as those with high net promoter scores (NPS) and customer satisfaction (CSAT) scores, to join review programs on sites such as G2.
 These reviews will form the basis of testimonials that you can use to promote your products.
 They may even land your product listings in roundups such as G2’s Highest Satisfaction Products.

-He notes that many SDRs who handle inbound prospects are assigned to run each through the “BANT” checklist, assessing the prospect’s budget, authority, need and timeline.
-Laying out price up front lets prospects handle the budget part of that checklist themselves.
+Hart notes that many SDRs who handle inbound prospects are assigned to run each through the “BANT” checklist, assessing the prospect’s budget, authority, need and timeline.
+Laying out pricing at an appropriate stage relatively early in the process can help reduce the amount of time spent on leads who simply aren’t qualified for your solution.

 3. Get to a Demo as Quickly as Possible